xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 ## Update the preview Web

 - commit the `develop` branch of `xpack/web-jekyll` GitHub repo;
-  use a message like **xPack GNU Arm Embedded GCC v10.2.1-1 released**
+  use a message like **xPack GNU Arm Embedded GCC v10.3.1-1 released**
 - push to GitHub
 - wait for the GitHub Pages build to complete
 - the preview web is <https://xpack.github.io/web-preview/news/>

 ## Create the pre-release

-- go to the GitHub [releases](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/) page
+- go to the GitHub [Releases](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/) page
 - perform the final edits and check if everything is fine
+- temporarily fill in the _Continue Reading »_ with the URL of the web-preview release
+- keep the pre-release button enabled
-- save the release
+- publish the release

 Note: at this moment the system should send a notification to all clients watching this project.